Rushabh-Kavaiya/In-process-defect-monitoring-Using-Computer-Vision-for-FDM-Additive-Manufacturing/README.md

   - Various `.png` files showing graphical performance insights.

 Each subfolder contains results from experiments with different hyperparameter sets, sorted by performance.

+## Authors & Acknowledgments
+This research was conducted using open-source tools.
+Special thanks to:

+- **YOLO** - Open-source object detection framework.
+- **Detectron2** - Facebook AI's object detection library.
+- **SSD MobileNet** - A lightweight detection model from Tenserflow API.
+- **RT-DETR** - Real-time detection transformer developed by Baidu Research.

+Dataset collection from TC campus, Which also avalible on request.
+All contributions and open-source resources are greatly appreciated.